Los Angeles is a mecca of arts, creativity, fashion, and entertainment. So with so much to choose from, here’s our 3 day Los Angeles itinerary.

-Day 2 of our 3 day Los Angeles itinerary, and we went wall art hunting.
+Day 2 of our 3 day Los Angeles itinerary, we went browsing and wall art hunting.

-Los Angeles is the most vibrant, artistic community we’ve visited, so it’s easy to find incredible pieces of art work when exploring the city.
-You don’t have to search far and wide to find the stunning Instagram backdrops of LA.
+The most vibrant, artistic community we’ve visited, it’s easy to find incredible pieces of art work when exploring the city.
+You don’t have to search far and wide to find the stunning colourful backdrops of LA.